ZygisT/Algorithms/README.md

-## Collection of Javascript algorithm snippets
+## Collection of Data Structures and Algorithms in Javascript

 * Reverse String
   - With Methods